geerlingguy/pi-bell-slapper/README.md

 ```

 Now visit `bell-slapper.local` in a browser, and ding away to your heart's content!

+> If you need to update the hostname of the Pi, run `sudo raspi-config`, go to System Options > Hostname, and update the hostname (e.g. `bell-slapper`).
+Then reboot, and it should be accessible at `bell-slapper.local`.

 ## Were you inspired by anyone?